 The GPLH Board of Directors is a talented, dedicated group of professionals who volunteer their time to ensure that GPLH is a vibrant and effective organization that brings benefits and enrichment to our members.

-We are proud to announce our 2020 GPLH Board of Directors.
-Starting with our Executive Committee:
+We are proud to announce our 2023 GPLH Board of Directors (* = new to the Board this year):

 Learn more about our Board members here.